raramayo/Transcripts_Plots_Python/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
     --------------------------------------------------------------------------------

-## Script Version:
+## Script_Version:

 	--------------------------------------------------------------------------------
-	v1.0.0
+	v1.0.1
 	--------------------------------------------------------------------------------

-## Script Usage:
+## Script_Usage:
 ### Key Capabilities
 + ### Input Flexibility:
   + Single Transcript: